-Eighteen years ago, Georgetown University conceived the idea of engaging new students in the thoughtful reading of a text by a major international author.
+In 1995, Georgetown University conceived the idea of engaging new students in the thoughtful reading of a text by a major international author.
 During the summer prior to their matriculation into the academic life of Georgetown, the university asks first-year students to read the selected text and complete a reflection assignment.
 At the beginning of the fall semester, the author of the selected text comes to campus to discuss the novel and the life of writing with all incoming freshmen.
-Immediately following the author's conversation with the new Hoyas, more than seventy faculty and staff members meet with the students in small discussion groups and together embark on a thematic and stylistic analysis of the novel.
-These small group seminars encourage students to comment on and debate the author's premises, challenge each other's interpretations, and discuss any questions they have.
+Immediately following the author's conversation with the new Hoyas, more than eighty faculty and staff members meet with the students in small discussion groups and together embark on a thematic and stylistic analysis of the novel.
+These small group seminars encourage students to comment on and debate the author's premises, challenge each others' interpretations, and discuss any questions they have.
 In addition to their discussion of the literary aspects of the novel, the groups will delve into the philosophical, historical, cultural, religious, and political issues the novel raises.

 The Workshop, funded by Frederick Marino (SLL '68) and his family, functions as an introduction to the challenges and rewards of the University's intellectual life of the mind.
 It affirms Georgetown's commitment to the highest academic standards and adds a significant international cultural dimension to the academic formation of Georgetown students.

 From the very start of their lives as Hoyas, students learn to transcend the particularities of their own culture, to develop respect for and understanding of differences of opinion, and to celebrate common human similarities.
-Georgetown University hopes that this foundation in careful reading, critical thinking, and precise articulation of thought will develop, grow, and flourish in the students' undergraduate academic careers.
+Georgetown University hopes that this foundation in careful reading, critical thinking, and precise articulation of thought will develop, grow and flourish in the students' undergraduate academic careers.

-Previous Marino Workshop Authors:
+Previous Marino Workshop Authors

 2012 - Tea Obreht, The Tiger’s Wife